Apress/pro-asp.net-core-6/typos.md

 **Chapter 17**

+On page 458, the instructions following Listing 17-4 incorrectly specify the HTTPS scheme in the request URL.
+This should be HTTP.

+(Thanks to Uzoma Inyama for reporting this problem)

+---

 On page 461, this sentence specifies the wrong type for configuration with the `AddDistributedMemoryCache` method :

 >   This cache is configured using the `MemoryCacheOptions` class, whose most useful properties are described in Table 17-6.